Steeven9/Dotfiles/README.md

 ## Usage

-Simply run `./install.sh` to symlink the dotfiles.
+Simply run `./install.sh` to symlink the dotfiles and install some cool tools.

-If you want to define unversioned aliases, add them to the `.extra_aliases` files.
+If you want to define extra unversioned aliases, add them to the `.extra_aliases` file.